Jacob deGrom, Mookie Betts in the mix for historic NL awards - WHIZ News

 LeMahieu, who hit a big league-best .364, and Bauer are free agents after starring during the pandemic-shortened season.

-Cash was roundly criticized for pulling ace left-hander Blake Snell in the sixth inning of the decisive Game 6 of the World Series against the champion Los Angeles Dodgers.
+Cash was roundly criticized for pulling ace left-hander Blake Snell in the sixth inning of the decisive Game 6 of the World Series against the champion Dodgers.

 Miami’s Don Mattingly, San Diego’s Jayce Tingler and the Cubs’ David Ross are the finalists for NL Manager of the Year.
 Tingler and Ross just completed their first seasons as big league skippers.